mganjoo/alisha-and-milind-wedding/website/src/events/reception.md

       location: "Marquis Ballroom",
     }
 plainText: >
-  Drinks and appetizers at the cocktail hour followed by the formal reception and dinner.
+  We will start with drinks and appetizers at the cocktail hour followed by the formal reception, dinner, and lots of dancing.
 ---

-We’ll start with drinks and appetizers at the cocktail hour followed by the formal reception and dinner.
+We will start with drinks and appetizers at the cocktail hour followed by the formal reception, dinner, and lots of dancing.